aleroxac/terraform-modules-gcp/examples/basic/vpc/README.md

 ## Notes
 * Labels provided to the module are automatically converted into `resource_manager_tags` when the target resource supports them.
-* This example creates only the VPC; other networking components must be created using their respective modules.
+* This example creates only the `vpc`; other networking components must be created using their respective modules.